ethoinformatics/r-database-connections/SQL-from-R.md

 >     }
 > }
 ````

+Note that the syntax for renaming a table is different than that used in `MySQL`!

 To run the same `JOIN` query as in the `MySQL` example above, the syntax is a bit different: